Gardner-BinfLab/PCPBFull/README.md

 ### B02-cleanNegatives

+Runs mmseq to compare reference genomes protein db from Uniprot and the negative set.
+This will remove any negative sequences that are likely to be protein coding.

 ### B03-runMmseq
 Database and Query Preparation - The script starts by checking if the target MMSEQS2 database exists.
 If not, it terminates the script.
 It also checks if the query database exists; if not, it builds it using esl-sfetch and mmseqs.